The Public-Private Partnership Law Review: Taiwan

 - wars (whether declared or not), invasions, actions of foreign enemies, rebellions, revolutions, insurrections, civil wars or terrorist activities;

-- radiation or radioactive contamination from explosion of nuclear fuels or burning of wastes;
+- radiation or radioactive contamination from an explosion of nuclear fuels or the burning of waste;

-- natural disasters, including but not limited to earthquakes, floods, tsunami, lightning, or any occurrences due to forces of nature;
+- natural disasters, including but not limited to earthquakes, floods, tsunamis, lightning or any occurrences due to forces of nature;

-- strikes, labour riots or other labour disputes not attributable to Party B or its contractors, which will affect the performance of this Agreement;
+- strikes, labour riots or other labour disputes not attributable to Party B or its contractors, which will affect the performance of the agreement;

-- environmental pollution occurred in the construction sites which will affect construction workers; and
+- environmental pollution that has occurred on the construction sites and that will affect construction workers; and

-- changes in circumstances, which are not attributable to either party and refers to:
+- changes in circumstances that are not attributable to either party and refer to:

-- events other than force majeure events, changes in government policies, revisions of laws, administrative orders, sanctions, actions or no action that has significant adverse effects on Party B's construction or operations hereunder or its financial condition and is likely to impact the performance of this Agreement;
+- events other than force majeure events, changes in government policies, revisions of laws, administrative orders, sanctions, actions or no action that have significant adverse effects on Party B's construction or operations thereunder or its financial condition and is likely to impact the performance of the agreement;

-- major changes in the overall economy causing significant adverse impact on Party B's construction or operations hereunder or its financial condition, and likely to impact the performance of this Agreement or render the project not self-liquidity;
+- major changes in the overall economy causing significant adverse impact on Party B's construction or operations thereunder or its financial condition, and that are likely to impact the performance of the agreement or render the project non-self liquid;

-- Party B's delay in obtaining construction-related licences and permits for over a certain number of days for causes not attributable to Party B; and
+- Party B's delay in obtaining construction-related licences and permits for longer than a certain number of days for causes not attributable to Party B; and

 - other non-force majeure events.